aep-dev/aep.dev/aep/general/0005/aep.md

 - Attempt to define granular use cases that can be composed to satisfy more complex use cases.
+- Be comprehensive and consider lower-priority use cases: having more use cases enumerated often leads to better API design.

 ## Identify resources